eldoy/weblang/README.md

 const db = function({
-  state,  // the runner's state with vars and return key,    // the name of the function, here 'db' val,    // the object you send to this function setter, // store the result in this variable id,     // the duplicate key id, if any run,    // the run function that runs your code
+  state,  // the runner's state with vars and return key,    // the name of the function, here 'db' raw,    // the object you send to this function val,    // the object, variables and pipes applied setter, // store the result in this variable id,     // the duplicate key id, if any run,    // the run function that runs your code